Forex trade emails cast doubt on SNB's Hildebrand

-The supervisory council of the Swiss National Bank made no statement after a six-hour meeting on Tuesday, keeping up suspense on who will now steer the franc through an unprecedented period of strength.
+ZURICH The supervisory council of the Swiss National Bank forced Philipp Hildebrand to step down as chairman after emails about a currency trade by his wife failed to clear him of involvement in the deal, newspapers reported on Tuesday.

-The issue is likely to dominate the Swiss government's weekly meeting on Wednesday, which will be followed by a press conference.

-Hildebrand's wife Kashya, a former hedge fund trader who now runs a Zurich art gallery, bought 400,000 Swiss francs (272,316 pounds) worth of dollars on August 15, three weeks before her husband oversaw steps to stem demand for the franc by investors alarmed by the debt crisis in the neighbouring euro zone.
+Hildebrand's wife Kashya, a former hedge fund trader who now runs a Zurich art gallery, bought 400,000 Swiss francs (272,307 pounds) worth of dollars on August 15, three weeks before her husband oversaw steps to cap the rise of the safe-haven franc.
 She later sold the dollars at a higher rate.

 Hildebrand quit his post on Monday, saying he could not provide conclusive evidence that he had been unaware of the trade and that the intense public scrutiny over the affair was compromising his credibility.